Safigen/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
+1. Log in to...
-1. Go to '...'
+2. Go to '...'
-2. Click on '....'
+3. Click on '....'
-3. Scroll down to '....'
+4. Scroll down to '....'
-4. See error
+5. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

 **Actual behavior**
 A clear and concise description of what is happening.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]